Two faculty talking in a lab

 The Postdoctoral Grant Program is designed to support the professional development of postdoctoral trainees, postdoctoral fellows, clinical fellows and research associates at the University of Wisconsin School of Medicine and Public Health.
 Under the guidance of their supervising mentor, who serves as Principal Investigator, grants will support postdocs as they conduct a research or education project or pursue a professional development opportunity to advance their career with a focus on improving health, health care or advancing health equity in Wisconsin and beyond.

 The Collaborative Health Sciences Program provides up to $600,000 over three years to support interdisciplinary team science to advance novel research or education approaches to target complex health problems while advancing health, health care and health equity in Wisconsin and beyond.
-The primary project team is composed of one Principal Investigator and one or two Co-principal Investigators and must include two or more of the following disciplines: basic, clinical, education, informatics/data, population, social/behavioral, and/or translational sciences.
+The primary project team is composed of one Principal Investigator and one or two Co-Principal Investigators and must include two or more of these disciplines: basic, clinical, education, informatics/data, population, social/behavioral, and/or translational sciences.
 In addition, the team may include a number of collaborators consistent with the scope of the project.

 New Investigator Program career development awards are $150,000 over two years and support early-career faculty in initiating new, innovative research and/or educational approaches that address health and health equity in Wisconsin and beyond.
 The program funds innovative proposals that may be leveraged for external funding.
 Principal investigators must be assistant professors at the UW School of Medicine and Public Health.